kjwilder/lightsout/strategy.md

 P .
 P P P
 ```

-However, this is not a null template: after applying it to an empty board, the bottom row is
+However, this is not a null template: Applying it to an empty board produces
+the following bottom row:
 ```
 1 1 1 0 0
 ```

-Therefore, any null template starting with `P P P .
+Therefore, a null template whose top row is `P P P .
 P` is impossible.
-Repeating this reasoning across all 32 starting rows leaves only the four null templates listed above.
+Repeating this reasoning across all 32 starting rows leaves only the four null
+templates listed above.